baijum/essential-go/sphinx/quickstart.rst

        "math"
    )

-The name of the package for the built-in packages will be the name given within quotes of the import statement.
-If the import string is a path separated by slash, then name of the package will be the last part of the string.
-For example, "net/http" package name is ``http``.
-For other third party vendor packages, the name should be verified within the source code.
+The name of a built-in package is determined by the name specified within the quotes of the import statement.
+If the import string is a path separated by slashes, the name of the package will be the last part of the string.
+For instance, the package ``net/http`` has the name ``http``.
+For third-party vendor packages, the package name should be verified within the source code.

-Names within the imported package can be referred using a dot operator as you can see above: ``fmt.Println``.
-A name is considered as exported if it begins with a capital letter.
-For example, the name ``Area`` is an exported name, but ``area`` is not exported.
+Names within an imported package can be accessed using the dot operator, as shown in the example above (``fmt.Println``).
+A name is considered exported if it starts with a capital letter.
+For instance, the name ``Area`` is an exported name, while ``area`` is not exported.

-The https://go.dev/play site can be used to share Go source code publicly.
-You can also run the programs in the playground.

-Again we have added one blank line after the import statement for readability.
-The fifth line starts with a function definition.
-In this case, this is a special function named ``main``.
-A function is a collection of instructions or more specifically statements.
-A function definition starts with ``func`` keyword followed by function name then arguments (parameters) for the function within parenthesis and finally statements within curly brackets.
-The ``main`` function is a special function which doesn’t accept any arguments.
-The starting curly bracket should be in the same line where function definition started and statements should start in the next line.
-There should be only one ``main`` function for an executable program.
+After adding a blank line for readability, the fifth line begins with a function definition.
+In this case, it is a special function called ``main``.
+A function is a set of instructions, or statements.
+A function definition starts with the ``func`` keyword, followed by the function name, parameters enclosed in parentheses, and finally the statements enclosed in curly brackets.
+The ``main`` function is a special function that does not take any arguments.
+The opening curly bracket should be on the same line as the function definition, and the statements should start on the next line.
+An executable program should have only one ``main`` function.

+Please note that, parameters are defined in the function declaration, while arguments are the values passed to the function when it is called.
+Parameters represent the expected inputs, while arguments are the actual values supplied for those inputs.

-Inside the main function, we are calling the ``Println`` function available inside the ``fmt`` package.
+Inside the main function, we are invoking the ``Println`` function that is provided by the ``fmt`` package.
+By using the dot operator (``.``), we can access and use functions from imported packages in our Go program.
+In this case, we are using the Println function from the fmt package to print a message to the console.

 ::

    fmt.Println("Hello, World!")

 The above function call is a complete statement in Go.
-The ``Println`` function print the string into standard output of the terminal/console and also add a new line at the end of the string.
+The ``Println`` function is responsible for printing the specified string to the standard output of the terminal or console.
+Additionally, it automatically appends a new line character at the end of the printed string.

 Organizing Code
 ---------------

-As mentioned above, a package is a collection of Go source files.
-Package sources can be spread across multiple source files in a directory.
-For a given package, all the variables, functions, types, and constants defined in one source file can be directly referrenced from other sources files.
+As mentioned earlier, a package in Go consists of multiple source files that are grouped together.
+These source files can be spread across different files within a directory.
+In Go, when multiple source files belong to the same package, the variables, functions, types, and constants defined in one source file can be directly referenced from other source files within the same package.
+This allows for easy sharing and access to code elements across different files within the package.

-A Git repository normally contain one module, located at the root, however it is possible to add more than one, if necessary.
-A Go module is a collection of Go packages that are released together.
+In a Git repository, it is typical to have one module located at the root.
+However, if needed, it is possible to include more than one module in the repository.
+A Go module, on the other hand, represents a collection of Go packages that are released and managed together.
+By organizing related packages within a module, it becomes easier to maintain and version them as a cohesive unit.

-To understand the code organization, you also need to understand about Go module.
-A file named *go.mod* declares the module path: the import path prefix for all packages within the module.
-The module contains the packages in the directory containing its go.mod file as well as subdirectories of that directory, up to the next subdirectory containing another go.mod file (if any).
+To comprehend the organization of code in Go, it is important to understand the concept of a Go module.
+In Go, a file called *go.mod* serves as a declaration for the module path, which is essentially the import path prefix for all packages within the module.
+The module itself encompasses not only the packages located directly in the directory where the *go.mod* file resides but also the packages within its subdirectories.
+This inclusion extends up to the next subdirectory that contains another *go.mod* file, if such a subdirectory exists within the module structure.
+This hierarchical approach helps define the scope and boundaries of a Go module and its associated packages.

-Note that you don’t need to publish your code to a remote repository before you can build it.
-A module can be defined locally without belonging to a repository.
-However, it’s a good habit to organize your code as if you will publish it someday.
+It is important to note that publishing your code to a remote repository is not a prerequisite for building it.
+You can define a module locally without associating it with a repository.
+However, it is considered good practice to organize your code in a way that aligns with the expectation of future publication.
+This entails maintaining a clean and well-structured codebase, adhering to best practices, and following standard conventions.
+By doing so, you will be better prepared to share and publish your code in the future, should the need arise.

-Each module’s path not only serves as an import path prefix for its packages, but also indicates where the go command should look to download it.
-For example, in order to download the module golang.org/x/tools, the go command would consult the repository indicated by https://golang.org/x/tools (described more here).
+Each module’s path in Go not only acts as a prefix for import paths of its packages but also specifies the location where the Go command should look to download the module.
+For instance, if you want to download the module ``golang.org/x/tools``, the Go command will consult the repository indicated by the URL https://golang.org/x/tools to fetch the module’s source code.
+This allows the Go command to retrieve and manage dependencies efficiently, ensuring that the correct versions of modules are obtained for your project.

-An import path is a string used to import a package.
-A package’s import path is its module path joined with its subdirectory within the module.
+An import path in Go is a string that is used to import a package.
+It consists of the module path joined with the subdirectory within the module where the package is located.
+For example, if the module ``github.com/google/go-cmp`` contains a package in the directory ``cmp/``, the import path for that package would be ``github.com/google/go-cmp/cmp``.

-For example, the module github.com/google/go-cmp contains a package in the directory cmp/.
-That package’s import path is github.com/google/go-cmp/cmp.
-Packages in the standard library do not have a module path prefix.
+It’s important to note that packages in the Go standard library do not have a module path prefix, as they are part of the standard distribution and are accessible without specifying a module path.

 Basics
 ------